w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 Cosmos does not attempt to create an environment of shared security among the chains connected by the bridge _zones_ and hubs.
 Instead they take a sovereign-first approach and strictly require chains to maintain their own validator set and economic security.

 Cosmos connects to external chains through the use of what are called _peg zones_ which provide a kind of specialized bridge that can understand the external consensus.
-For all chains that run the "fast finality" algorithm, Tendermint, their interoperability protocol (known as IBC, more on that below) should work without the need of this special peg.
+For all chains that satisfy [consensus requirements](https://github.com/cosmos/ics/tree/master/spec/ics-002-consensus-verification), their interoperability protocol (known as IBC, more on that below) will work without the need of this special peg.

 The Cosmos hub uses a Proof-of-Stake algorithm that weighs validators by the amount of tokens backing them.
-It also allows smaller holders to delegate their tokens to one of its 100 validators.
+It also allows smaller holders to delegate their tokens to one of its validators (currently 100, but there are plans to increase this number to >300).
 However, other zones in Cosmos may implement variants of this Proof-of-Stake scheme.

 ## Trust model